firefly-cpp/NiaAML/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/lukapecnik/niaaml.svg)](http://isitmaintained.com/project/lukapecnik/niaaml "Percentage of issues still open")
 ![GitHub contributors](https://img.shields.io/github/contributors/lukapecnik/niaaml.svg)

-NiaAML is an automated machine learning Python framework based on nature-inspired algorithms for optimization.
-The name comes from the automated machine learning method of the same name [[1]](#1).
-Its goal is to efficiently compose the best possible classification pipeline for the given task using components on the input.
-The components are divided into three groups: feature seletion algorithms, feature transformation algorithms and classifiers.
-The framework uses nature-inspired algorithms for optimization to choose the best set of components for the classification pipeline on the output and optimize their parameters.
-We use <a href="https://github.com/NiaOrg/NiaPy">NiaPy framework</a> for the optimization process which is a popular Python collection of nature-inspired algorithms.
+NiaAML is a framework for Automated Machine Learning based on nature-inspired algorithms for optimization.
+The framework is written fully in Python.
+The name NiaAML comes from the Automated Machine Learning method of the same name [[1]](#1).
+Its goal is to compose the best possible classification pipeline for the given task efficiently using components on the input.
+The components are divided into three groups: feature selection algorithms, feature transformation algorithms and classifiers.
+The framework uses nature-inspired algorithms for optimization to choose the best set of components for the classification pipeline, and optimize their hyperparameters.
+We use the <a href="https://github.com/NiaOrg/NiaPy">NiaPy framework</a> for the optimization process, which is a popular Python collection of nature-inspired algorithms.
 The NiaAML framework is easy to use and customize or expand to suit your needs.

-The NiaAML framework allows you not only to run full pipeline optimization, but also separate implemented components such as classifiers, feature selection algorithms, etc. **It supports numerical and categorical features.**
+The NiaAML framework allows you not only to run full pipeline optimization, but also to separate implemented components such as classifiers, feature selection algorithms, etc. **It supports numerical and categorical features.**

 * **Free software:** MIT license
 * **Documentation:** https://niaaml.readthedocs.io/en/latest/